Academic Connections, International

 Acts 19:35 The city clerk quieted the crowd and said: “Men of Ephesus, doesn’t all the world know that the city of Ephesus is the guardian of the temple of the great Artemis and of her image, which fell from heaven?
 36 Therefore, since these facts are undeniable, you ought to be quiet and not do anything rash.
 37 You have brought these men here, though they have neither robbed temples nor blasphemed our goddess.
 38 If, then, Demetrius and his fellow craftsmen have a grievance against anybody, the courts are open and there are proconsuls.
 They can press charges.
 39 If there is anything further you want to bring up, it must be settled in a legal assembly.
 40 As it is, we are in danger of being charged with rioting because of today’s events.
 In that case we would not be able to account for this commotion, since there is no reason for it.”
 41 After he had said this, he dismissed the assembly.

-And by the way, Paul saw himself in Philipians 1:6 as in defense of the gospel:
+And by the way, Paul expressed in Philipians 1:6 that part of his raison d'etre was in defense of the gospel: